readium/architecture/other/lcp/README.md

 ## Import a protected publication

-When a .epub file is imported, the mimetype (value application/epub+zip) is checked and mandatory metadata are extracted.
+When an .epub file is imported, the mimetype (value application/epub+zip) is checked and mandatory metadata are extracted.
 There is no additional test when the publication is protected by the LCP DRM.

 ## Import a a DRM license
 An app which imports a DRM license will follow these steps: